PKRoma/miranda/miranda/plugins/chat/Docs/Chat_Readme.txt

 Author
 ---------

-My name is Jörgen Persson, also known as Matrix or m3x, I have been using Miranda IM since 2001 and so far I have been responsible for the IRC part and I am nowadays considered to be a 'core guy'.
+My name is Jörgen Persson, also known as Matrix, I have been using Miranda IM since 2001 and so far I have been responsible for the IRC part and I am nowadays considered to be a 'core guy'.
 If you wish to contact me you can e-mail me at: i_am_matrix at users dot sourceforge dot net.
 You can also join #miranda